FHantke/brave-browser-wiki/macOS-Development-Environment.md

 You will need the prerequisites below to build Brave on macOS 10.15+.

 Xcode 13.1+ and macOS SDK 12.0 are needed for official builds on Chromium 98.
 Chromium 99 requires Xcode 13.2+ and macOS SDK 12.1.
 Xcode 12.5+ can be used in development for now with component builds.
+See https://source.chromium.org/chromium/chromium/src/+/main:build/config/mac/mac_sdk.gni;l=43

 You'll want an SDK setup like this:
 ```